-However, both in the retrospective interviews and during the task, participants verbalized more general strategies, such as using analogies, putting together combinations of concepts, considering related products, drawing on experiences related to the task, and allowing ideas to "appear" in their heads.
-This was especially true for those with more experience.
+However, both in the retrospective interviews and during the task, participants verbalized more general strategies, such as using analogies, putting together combinations of concepts, considering related products, drawing on experiences related to the task, and allowing ideas to appear in their heads.
+The ability to verbalize specific strategies was especially true for those with more experience.
 For example, when reflecting on the task, Participant 36 described how he Synthesized two concepts to create a third.
-Also, he recognized and identified the constraints that drove his design ideas and the ways he modified the problem statement.
+He also recognized and identified the constraints that drove his design ideas and the ways he modified the problem statement.

-In addition to the nature of the task, the application of heuristics also seemed to be a function of participants' priorities.
+In addition to the nature of the task, participants' priorities also seemed to determine the application of heuristics.
 Participants often verbalized their goals for their concepts, emphasizing certain constraints and requirements over others, including portability, cost, and user interactions.
-These goals seemed to reframe the ways participants viewed the design problem, which also impacted the heuristics they applied to their exploration of the design space.
+These goals seemed to reframe the ways participants viewed the design problem, which also influenced the heuristics they applied to their exploration of the design space.
 There may be systematic relationships between specific Design Heuristics and the problem criteria that give rise to their use.
 Future studies comparing heuristic use across varied problem content may reveal systematic factors in their use.

-V. DISCUSSION
+DISCUSSION

-A. Ideation Strategies
+Ideation Strategies

-This work focused on extracting the methods used in idea generation by engineers as they designed a novel device.
+This study focused on extracting the methods used in idea generation by engineers as they designed a novel device.
 The results revealed some general methods for initiating concepts, including using analogies and adding variations to prior concepts.
-We observed similarities among participants in the ways they worked through idea generation (ways they found starting points, reformulated the problem, and worked from existing concepts).
+We observed similarities among participants in the ways they worked through idea generation: how they found starting points, reformulated the problem, and worked from existing concepts.
 These general strategies are similar to proposed methods for concept generation as well as aspects of design process models.

 Most significantly, the analysis found empirical support for the ubiquitous use of Design Heuristics in concept generation.
 This use of heuristics was observed in the concepts generated by participants across levels of experience - though we found that more experienced participants used more heuristics.
 This approach is also unique in that the specific guidelines have arisen through empirical testing with engineering designers.
 The Design Heuristics approach is a descriptive model, rooted in observations of engineers in action as they generated concept solutions.
-This approach to developing an idea generation technique allows us to capture unique information about strategy use that has not been captured in previous prescriptive approaches to idea generation.
-The extraction of heuristics from designers as they are designing results in empirically based guidelines based on information that we could not gain from reports from designers alone.
+This development model for an idea generation technique allows us to capture unique information about strategy use that has not been captured in previous prescriptive approaches to idea generation.
+The extraction of heuristics from designers as they are designing results in empirically based guidelines, which we could not gain from designers' reports alone.

 Our past collection of studies to extract Design Heuristics allowed us to build this list of strategies.
-This study with engineering students and practitioners confirmed many of the heuristics we have seen across other problem contexts, and also allowed us to extract some additional heuristics.
-While we added to our set of strategies, we did not add a large amount, indicating to us that we are close to a saturation point in our collection of strategies.
+This study with engineering students and practitioners confirmed many of the heuristics we have seen across other problem contexts and also allowed us to extract additional heuristics.
+That we did not add a large number of heuristics indicates to us that we are close to a saturation point in our collection of strategies.